Esoterical/voron_canbus/troubleshooting/termination_resistor_info.md

 # Termination Resistor Info

-The 120 ohm termination resistors facility two different jobs in a CANBus system.
+The 120 ohm termination resistors facilitate two different jobs in a CANBus system.
 The first is that they provide the proper resistance for the CAN Transceivers to be able to pull the signal high/low.
 The second is that they are there to mitigate reflections when the signal hits the "end" of the wire.